nibingcheng/unit1-project/README.md

 # Self-scoring Trivia

-This is the front-end unit project of General Assembly's SEI course.
+This is the front-end unit project of General Assembly's SEI course to build a game using HTML, CSS and JavaScript.

 ## Project Objective

 The goal is to create a browser rendered trivia game.
-The project offers an opportunity for students to be creative, and work through programming challenges in HTML, CSS and Javescript.
+The project offers an opportunity for students to be creative, and work through programming challenges.

 ## Game rules